Category Archives: 2022 Films

 Grade: A

-This film stars Colin Farrell and Brendan Gleeson who reunite from their collaboration in In Bruges for another turn playing men dealing with depression and other feelings of loneliness and friendship.
+This film stars Colin Farrell and Brendan Gleeson, who reunite after their collaboration in In Bruges for another turn playing men dealing with depression, loneliness, and the complexities of friendship.

-McDonagh is British/Irish so the period and surroundings likely resonate well with him.
-The gorgeous islands off coastal Ireland are used and key to the story and counterbalance the troubles and tribulations of the characters.
+McDonagh is British/Irish, so the period and surroundings likely resonate well with him.
+The gorgeous islands off the coast of Ireland are integral to the story and serve as a counterbalance to the troubles and tribulations of the characters.

 Their reunion is thwarted by severed fingers, a fire, and the mysterious death of Pádraic’s beloved pet donkey, Jenny.

-Mixed into the events are Pádraic’s sister Siobhán (Kerry Condon) and troubled young islander Dominic (Barry Keoghan), who have their problems to face.
+Mixed into the events are Pádraic’s sister, Siobhán (Kerry Condon), and the troubled young islander, Dominic (Barry Keoghan), who have their own problems to face.

-The Banshees of Inisherin is slow-paced and cerebral and many questions will be pondered but left unanswered.
-This will tick off those viewers who prefer a clear conclusion to the characters’ lives.
+The Banshees of Inisherin is a slow-paced and cerebral film, and many questions will be pondered but left unanswered.
+This will likely disappoint viewers who prefer a clear conclusion to the characters’ lives.

-But, this is a key part of the beauty of the film.
-Sure, I might have liked one big no-holds-barred argument scene between Pádraic and Colm or more closure in Dominic’s or Siobhán’s stories.
+However, this is a key part of the film’s beauty.
+I might have liked a big, no-holds-barred argument scene between Pádraic and Colm, or more closure in Dominic’s or Siobhán’s stories.
 Instead, McDonagh challenges the audience to feel perplexed or unsure and use their interpretations.

 On a separate note, I wonder if McDonagh was influenced by the epic 1970 gem Ryan’s Daughter, directed by David Lean.
 The flowing Irish landscapes and unpleasant, embittered townspeople have key similarities.

 The winning formula is ambiguity.
-The audience is served terrific acting all around, particularly amongst the four principals (Farrell, Gleeson, Condon, and Keoghan) all of whom were awarded Academy Award nominations.
+The audience is treated to terrific acting all around, particularly among the four principals (Farrell, Gleeson, Condon, and Keoghan), all of whom were awarded Academy Award nominations.

 Each provides subdued performances dripping with contained emotion and complexities buried beneath the surface.

-Audiences can draw their conclusions but my takeaways were loneliness, longing for new adventures, depression, and begrudgingly accepting meager existence amid the most lavish countryside one can find.
+Audiences can draw their conclusions, but my takeaways were loneliness, longing for new adventures, depression, and begrudgingly accepting a meager existence amid the most lavish countryside one can find.

-The 1920s Irish Civil War is the backdrop though those events are not central to the plot.
+The 1920s Irish Civil War serves as the backdrop, although those events are not central to the plot.

 A hearty round of applause is due to McDonagh and company for crafting and performing a thinking man’s film.
 The comic bits are not syrupy but tragic in their honesty and cadence.

-The Banshees of Inisherin (2022) separate cinematic thinkers from passive viewers with a quiet story about the friendship between two men and the layers that exist beneath the surface.
+The Banshees of Inisherin (2022) separates cinematic thinkers from passive viewers with a quiet story about the friendship between two men and the layers that exist beneath the surface.

 Oscar Nominations: Best Picture, Best Director-Martin McDonagh, Best Actor-Colin Farrell, Best Supporting Actor-Brendan Gleeson, Barry Keoghan, Best Supporting Actress-Kerry Condon, Best Original Screenplay, Best Film Editing, Best Original Score